baffelli/icos-cities-pipeline/README.md

 socket=/var/lib/mysql/mysql.sock
 ```

-Anyhwere where you see  a variable of the form `{something}`, replace it with the *value* of something in your file.
+Anywhere where you see  a variable of the form `{something}`, replace it with the *value* of something in your file.
 For example, assuming that your username is "user", the entry
 ```
 user = {insert your user here}
 ```